TessACraig89/quote-game/README.md

 ## Minimum Viable Product

-The Minimum Viable Product version of the Star Trek Quote Matching web app is a much simplified version of what the final app will be.
+The Minimum Viable Product version of the Star Trek Quote Matching Game web app is a much simplified version of what the final app will be.
 What follows is the specs for the minimal viable product.
 A central Kanban board tracking development is located here on [Trello](https://trello.com/b/49EmLmq0/star-trek-project).
 For the most up to date developments, take a quick look inside.

- > To learn more about the developer of Psyche Tracker, Tess Craig, visit her [Linkedin](https://www.linkedin.com/in/tessashleycraig/) and view her other [Github](https://github.com/TessACraig89) projects.
+ > To learn more about the developer of Star Trek Quote Matching Game, Tess Craig, visit her [Linkedin](https://www.linkedin.com/in/tessashleycraig/) and view her other [Github](https://github.com/TessACraig89) projects.